How Far Are We from Generating Missing Modalities with Foundation Models?: Abstract

 \section{Abstract}

 Multimodal foundation models have demonstrated impressive capabilities across diverse tasks.
-However, their potential as plug-and-play solutions for missing modality prediction remains underexplored.
-To investigate this, we categorize existing approaches into three representative paradigms, encompassing a total of 42 model variants, and conduct a comprehensive evaluation in terms of prediction accuracy and adaptability to downstream tasks.
-Our analysis reveals that current foundation models often fall short in two critical aspects: (i) fine-grained semantic extraction from the available modalities, and (ii) robust validation of generated modalities.
-These limitations lead to suboptimal and, at times, misaligned predictions.
-To address these challenges, we propose an agentic framework tailored for missing modality prediction.
+However, their potential as plug-and-play solutions for missing modality reconstruction remains underexplored.
+To bridge this gap, we identify and formalize three potential paradigms for missing modality reconstruction, and perform a comprehensive evaluation across these paradigms, covering 42 model variants in terms of reconstruction accuracy and adaptability to downstream tasks.
+Our analysis reveals that current foundation models often fall short in two critical aspects: (i) \textit{fine-grained semantic extraction from the available modalities}, and (ii) \textit{robust validation of generated modalities}.
+These limitations lead to suboptimal and, at times, misaligned generations.
+To address these challenges, we propose an agentic framework tailored for missing modality reconstruction.
 This framework dynamically formulates modality-aware mining strategies based on the input context, facilitating the extraction of richer and more discriminative semantic features.
 In addition, we introduce a \textit{self-refinement mechanism}, which iteratively verifies and enhances the quality of generated modalities through internal feedback.
-Experimental results show that our method reduces FID for missing image prediction by at least 14\% and MER for missing text prediction by at least 10\% compared to baselines.
-Code are released\footnote{The project url: \url{https://github.com/Guanzhou-Ke/AFM2}.}.
+Experimental results show that our method reduces FID for missing image reconstruction by at least 14\% and MER for missing text reconstruction by at least 10\% compared to baselines.
+Code is released at: \url{https://github.com/Guanzhou-Ke/AFM2}.